jeremycastillo/AlgoLabsSpring16/Lab1Report.md

 ###(c) Give proof of algorithm's correctnes.
 Prove both that algorithm terminates and that it gives a correct result.

-###(d) Give the runtime compleity of algorithm in Big-O notation.
+###(d) Give the runtime complexity of algorithm in Big-O notation.

+Each iteration consists of a tenant trying to get an apartment, an apartment that he/she has not attempted to gain before.
+Let P(t) denote the set of pairs (T, A) such that T (tenant) has attempted to gain A (apartment) before the end of iteration t, for all t, the size of P(t+1) is greater than the size of P(t).
+There are only N^2 possible pairs of tenants and apartments in total, so the vaule of P(progress) can increase to at most N^2 times over the course of the algorithm.
+Hence N^2 iterations, thus O(N^2), where N is the number of tenants.

 ###(e) Give the runtime complexity of this brute force algorithm in Big-O notation and why.

 The runtime complexity of the brute force algorithm is O(N!), where N is the number of tenants (number of tenants and apartments should be the same).
 With the brute force algorithm we compute every possible outcome and then see if a certain matching is weakly stable.
-There are N! possible matchings that can be made since
+There are N! possible matchings that can be made so it takes us O(N!) to actually make all the pairings.
+The reason that there are N! possible matchings is because when we pair a tenant and an apartment we care about every last detail.
+When forming all possible ways to match tenants and apartments we start talking about permutations.
+With permutations we care about every single detail since order matters.

 ###(f)  Plot the number of couples (x-axis) against the time in ms it takes for the code to run (y-axis).
 Have 8 points for GS algorithm and 4-8 points for the brute force method.
 Take note of the trend in run time as the number of apartments increases.